pesalerno/Genomics-Intro-workshop/README.md

 ###2.
 Adding the path for stacks in your bash profile

 The server needs to know which paths (directories) to look for when you run a program.
 Thus, you need to set up paths for specific programs that are not directly within your own home directory in the cluster/server.
-This file is hidden, but you can see it (and whatever is in it)by typing:
+This file is hidden, but you can see it (and whatever is in it) by typing:

 	cat .bash_profile

 This command simply prints the document, but you cannot alter it.
-The reason it's invisible is that it's protected, because your paths are important!!
+The reason it's invisible is so that it's a bit protected, because your paths are important!!
 To edit this file, write:

 	nano .bash_profile